-The core curriculum for SMCS is prescribed by the Archdiocese of Baltimore, aligned with National Standards, rooted in Catholic values, and complies with the Maryland State Department of Education regulations for non-public schools.
-Subjects taught are: Religion, English Language Arts, Mathematics, Social Studies, Science, Art, Computer, Library, Music, Physical Education, and Spanish.
+The core curriculum for SMCS is prescribed by the Archdiocese of Baltimore, aligned with National Standards, rooted in Catholic theology and virtues, and complies with the Maryland State Department of Education regulations for non-public schools.
+Students learn the following content throughout their academic tenure: Religion, English Language Arts, Mathematics, Social Studies, Science, Art, Computer, Library, Music, Physical Education, and Spanish.
 Technology is integrated throughout all curriculum areas and grade levels.
-Curriculum and instruction include opportunities for civic learning and student engagement that advances academic achievement and prepares students with the knowledge, understanding, and skills necessary for success in high school, college, and their careers.
+The foundation of curriculum and instruction is based on clear, rigorous, and engaging learning opportunities that teach students to seek the truth in all parts of their lives.
+Pupils are challenged to think critically in order to discern the Truth with both faith and reason.
+These learning opportunities advance the higher order thinking skills necessary for academic achievement and builds the capacity to know, love and serve God.